ever-co/awesome-time-tracking/README.md

 # Awesome Time Tracking

-Time Tracking - Software, Methodologies and Practices
+Time Tracking - Software, Methodologies and Practices.

 ## Software

+Please see the full list of PM and Time-Tracking Software at our [Notion](https://everco.notion.site/PM-and-Time-Tracking-Software-54c7c618172b4026a40ea94e584d0278).
+We are working to filter that list and move relevant items into this repo, stay tuned 🚀.

 ### Open-Source / Open-Core / Open-Code